regenrek/regenrek-blog-11ty/src/posts/2019-06-26-nuxt-leaflet-algolia.md

 There is a package around where you can import your `.csv` records easily.
 In case you need it: https://github.com/algolia/algolia-csv-js {.tip}

+Login to your algolia account and switch to the the `indices` page.
+Click on the `New..` button and choose `Index`.
+Type `breakfast_restaurant` for the index name.
+After you have created your index click on the `tasks completed` button to setup the index.

 ![02 - algolia search add records](/assets/images/2019-06/02_algolia_add_records.png){.shadow}